Geotab/mygeotab-python/README.rst

 ========
 An Apache2 Licensed, unofficial Python client for the MyGeotab API.

-Also bundled is the "mygeotab" command line tool, which is a sandboxed console for quickly querying and operating on MyGeotab data.
+Also bundled is the "myg" command line tool, which is a sandboxed console for quickly querying and operating on MyGeotab data.

 Features
 --------

-- Automatic serializing and deserializing of JSON results
+- Automatic serializing and de-serializing of JSON results
 - Clean, Pythonic API for querying data
 - Cross-platform and compatible with Python 2.7.6 and Python 3.4